This is a quick history of chemical

 Now, Saudi Arabia will not return the president’s phone calls and may only deal in the Russian ruble or Chinese Yuan.

 This will further weaken the US dollar tremendously.
 We have no more leverage.
 If America does not lead, that void will be filled by another country that will lead but not by American values.
 I believe Americans are the kindest and most caring people in the world because of our constitutional freedoms and how hard we had to fight for them.

-If I were the richest man in the world, I wouldn’t borrow money from the mafia or the cartel.
+If I were the richest man in the world, Why would I borrow money from the Mafia or the Cartel?

 Secretary, Jennifer Granholm said, "The gas prices, of course, are